Is a Gluten-Free Diet Right for You?

 | 3 min read

-Whether it's for health reasons or a curiosity, you might be wondering if a gluten-free diet is right for you.
 Going gluten-free is a commitment and requires both dietary and lifestyle changes.
 For some, consuming gluten can lead to serious health concerns, while others may choose to avoid it in hopes of better health.
-This guide will go into the specifics of a gluten-free diet and help you understand the potential benefits and how to decide if it's right for you.
-Eliminating gluten completely from your diet can have other increased health risks.
-Outside of those with gluten sensitivity, however, little evidence supports health benefits from a gluten-free diet.
+This guide will go into the specifics of a gluten-free diet and help you understand the potential benefits, downsides and how to decide if it's right for you.
+Eliminating gluten completely from your diet may have other increased health risks.
+Outside of those with Celiac disease or gluten sensitivity, little evidence supports health benefits from a gluten-free diet.

 What is Gluten?

-Gluten is Important in a Diet
+Gluten-containing Foods are Important in a Diet

 Who Needs a Gluten-free Diet?